• Free film screening: The Chocolate Case

 Online TX

 Join other Christians to celebrate Earth Day by participating in a streamed pre-recorded creation-focused worship service.
-Listen to the wisdom, song, and stories from our fellow Creatures, human and non-human.
-The Rev. Dr. R. Guy Erwin will share the message of the day.
-This 45-minute worship service is in English with full Spanish translation, and […]
+Listen to the wisdom, song, and stories from our fellow Creatures, human and non-human. […]

 Free